 Knowing Where to Look for Help in Deciding What Appeals to Minors in Product Packaging

 For businesses who are looking for examples of what does and does not appeal to minors in regards to cannabis packaging products, it can be very helpful to look at the current cannabis regulations guidelines provided by Oregon

 as well as the existing voluntary Code of Responsible Practices of the Distilled Spirits Council of the United States.

 The Takeaway: Cannabis Packaging Should Not Appeal to Minors

 Not only should cannabis packaging be less appealing to minors in an attempt to keep young children from wanting to try marijuana, but from a safety standpoint, we want to keep it out of the hands of small children.
 According to the executive director and chief medical officer at the Colorado Department of Public Health and Environment, Dr. Larry Wolk, “by making marijuana labels less appealing to children, we hope to keep them from accidentally eating THC and suffering the consequences.”

-Thanks to Recommendation 18 of the Cannabis Packaging and Labeling Regulatory Recommendations for States and Nations and existing attempts and regulations being enforced by states across the nation, we are on the right path to keeping cannabis out of the hands of minors and marijuana product packaging is becoming safer for adults as well.
+Thanks to Recommendation 18 of the Cannabis Packaging and Labeling Regulatory Recommendations for States and Nations and existing regulations being enforced by states across the nation, we are on the right path to keeping cannabis out of the hands of minors.
+Marijuana product packaging is becoming safer for adults as well.

 See the full report at this link: https://www.crcr.org/wp-content/uploads/2016/04/Cannabis-Packaging-and-Labeling_Regulatory-Recommendations-for-States-and-Nations-1.pdf